largecodeman1/IJustWorkHere/README.md

 * Brandon - 25

 2/18/21
-1. Ability to clearly review tickets and suggestions 5pts
-2. College Board and Crossover visibility in project 5pts
-3. Mini code Review focus on tickets and project.
+1. Mini code Review focus on tickets and project.

 1. Link to scrumboard and tickets at the top and here: https://github.com/largecodeman1/IJustWorkHere/projects/1
 2. https://docs.google.com/document/d/13E1IAy700dugCS4vYhOEkxepcT8rbkOxReJ65N6snI4/edit to show our collegeboard requirements, we are currently working on crossover report issues.
 We are currently meeting all of the collegeboard requirements at this point in time, we are working on polishing and making our code more efficent by removing dead code and using more efficent code in our program

-## 6. Crossover Report:  2-12-21
+## Crossover Report:  2-12-21

 Link to report: https://docs.google.com/document/d/1SqaIoVOVPu1tSyZY4-8suobg2gzMQInMlo7zBMJdOOg/edit?usp=sharing